Torrencem/technetium/README.md

 * A set of ever-convenient and always-expanding utility functions (for example, `os()` will return the current operating system as a string) and dead-easy conversion functions

-* UTF-8 by default, which sensible character types that play nicely with strings
+* UTF-8 by default, with sensible character types that play nicely with strings

 ## Examples